yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Global

-??? example  "[relativeAmount]% Production when constructing [buildingFilter] wonders [cityFilter]"
-	Example: "[+20]% Production when constructing [Culture] wonders [in all cities]"

-	Applicable to: Global, FollowerBelief

 ??? example  "[relativeAmount]% Production when constructing [buildingFilter] buildings [cityFilter]"
 	Example: "[+20]% Production when constructing [Culture] buildings [in all cities]"